DavidAnderegg/adflow_util/README.md

 Type **h** or **help** to get a list of all commands. type **h a_command** oder **help a_command** to get additional information about this specific command.

+### Plot a logfile
+If the inputfile does not end with **.py** it is assumed to be a logfile.
+The file is read continously with the linux-command **tail -f**.
+This makes it possible to plot the variables allmost in realtime while the script is executed on a cluster for example.

 # Installation